By Meghann Ray

-Meghann Ray, program officer at the Winthrop Rockefeller Institute, is leading our Arkansas Education Policy Initiative.
+Meghann is the lead program officer for our Arkansas Education Policy Initiative.
 The ultimate goal of this new program is to create statewide education policy recommendations and actions that will improve Arkansas’s national standing in K-12 educational outcomes.
 In addition to being an economic boost, we believe these recommendations could lead to more funding for education

 The first time I ever visited Petit Jean Mountain was for a lovely day adventure with my family and the dogs came along.
 From the very first moment I drove up to the Winthrop Rockefeller Institute, I knew there was something special about this place, something I wanted to be a part of.
 Maybe even something I needed to be a part of.
 My little dog, Norman, found this rock that he was so proud to stand on.
 He stood tall and with a big smile.